PhilliprBurwell/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/2f2bc158-bb98-42fb-8126-d9326c6891bb)
 </p>
 <p>
-#1 Disable imcoming IMCP Traffic - Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound) ICMP traffic.
+#1 Disable imcoming IMCP Traffic - Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM.
+Open the Network Security Group to your Ubuntu VM and disable incoming (inbound) ICMP traffic.
 Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity.
-It should have a spam of "Request Timed out" instaed of "Reply" since we can no longer reach the Linux Machine.
+It should have a spam of "Request Timed out" instead of "Reply" since we can no longer reach the Linux Machine.
 After that you can go back to Azure and re-enable the ICMP traffic for the Network Security Group your Ubuntu VM is.
 Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity and it should start working again.

 <br />

 ![image](https://github.com/user-attachments/assets/aa0c0475-079a-431d-9fa9-59403c766e76)

 #2 Observing SSH Traffic - Log back into the windows-vm.
 Back in Wireshark, start a packet capture up.
 Filter for SSH traffic only.
 From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address) Open PowerShell, and type: ssh labuser@<private IP address>.
-Type the username and password of the Linux vm that was created earlier into the SSH connection and observe SSH traffic spam in WireShark and Exit the SSH connection by typing ‘exit’ and pressing [Enter]
+Type the username and password of the Linux vm that was created earlier into the SSH connection and observe SSH traffic spam in WireShark and Exit the SSH connection by typing ‘exit’ and pressing enter.

 ![image](https://github.com/user-attachments/assets/d9a242d4-a3c5-4e28-ba44-e5a4d20bf0b3)

 #3 Observing DHCP Traffic - Back in Wireshark, filter for DHCP traffic only.
 From your Windows 10 VM, attempt to issue your VM a new IP address from the command line.
 Open  note pad within the vm and type ipconfig / renew and / release.
 This act as if my Windows vm is asking for a new IP address.
-We save the notepad within the prograd data file.
+We save the notepad within the program data file.
 Open PowerShell as admin and type program data so we can be in program data and type (programdata ./dhcp.bat).
 The name is dhcp.bat.
 After that run: ipconfig /renew.
 Observe the DHCP traffic appearing in WireShark.
-You can see the dchp server acknowledged the device, the device requested, the server offered the ip address and then the device discovered the new ip address.
+You can see the dchp server acknowledged the device, the device sent a requeste, the server offered the ip address and then the device discovered the new ip address.

 ![image](https://github.com/user-attachments/assets/c4c292cd-bb12-4ded-b270-33264f28f94f)